NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 camera management, three.js scene integration, and GPU-accelerated tile loading.
 Add `tiles.group` to your scene and call `tiles.update()` each frame.

+Every object in a loaded tile's scene is stamped with a `userData.tile` back-reference to its owning tile, so a raycast hit, click target, or debug inspector can resolve the tile directly from any intersected object without walking the hierarchy or consulting the renderer.

 ### .autoDisableRendererCulling